tpunt/PHP7-Reference/README.md

 'string'->toUpper(); // call the toUpper() method on the string 'string'
 ```

 The ability to arbitrarily combine variable operators came from reversing the evaluation semantics of indirect variable, property, and method references.
-The new behaviour is more intuitive, always following a left-to-right evaluation order:
+The new behaviour is more intuitive and always following a left-to-right evaluation order:

 ```PHP
                         // old meaning            // new meaning